 Yes.
 Multi-point technology allows QC35 wireless headphones II to maintain a connection to two devices at the same time—for example, an iPad and a smartphone.
-So, while you're watching video on the connected iPad, the headphones will automatically pause the video to answer a call from the connected smartphone.
-When the call is finished, the headphones switch back to the video on the iPad.
+So, while you’re watching video on the connected iPad, the headphones will automatically pause the video to answer a call from the connected smartphone.
+When the call is finished, the headphones will switch back to the video on the iPad.

 What is the range of QuietComfort 35 wireless headphones II?

-QuietComfort 35 wireless headphones II have a range of 9 m (30 ft) from the source device.
-It is realistic to describe the range as being the room the user is in and the adjacent room.
+QuietComfort 35 wireless headphones II have a range of 9 meters (30 feet) from the source device.
+It is realistic to describe the range as being the room that the user is in and the adjacent room.
 This range may be reduced by physical obstructions, such as walls and doors, or by interference from other electronic devices.
-Pops or a crackling noise may be heard if there's interference with the Bluetooth® connection.
+Pops or a crackling noise may be heard if there’s interference with the Bluetooth® connection.
 If that happens, move away from wireless routers or microwaves and bring your headphones closer to the Bluetooth device.

 How do I charge QuietComfort 35 wireless headphones II?

-QuietComfort 35 wireless headphones II can be charged by using the USB cable supplied in the box and plugging into a USB port on a computer or a wall charger (sold separately).
+QuietComfort 35 wireless headphones II can be charged by using the USB cable supplied in the box and plugging it into a USB port on a computer or a wall charger (sold separately).
 Allow up to 2.25 hours for the headphones to fully charge.
 Once they are fully charged, the battery indicator light will turn green.
-When you don't have time for a full charge, the fast-charge feature provides up to 2.5 hours of play time from a quick, 15-minute charge.
+When you don’t have time for a full charge, the fast-charge feature provides up to 2.5 hours of play time from a quick 15-minute charge.

 How long will the battery stay charged?

-QuietComfort 35 wireless headphones II use a lithium-ion rechargeable battery that stays powered for up to 20 hours while using the headphones wirelessly and up to 40 hours for wired use.
+QuietComfort 35 wireless headphones II use a rechargeable lithium-ion battery that stays powered for up to 20 hours while using the headphones wirelessly and up to 40 hours for wired use.